aparna-ks/concat/README.md

-# concat csv files in a directory to be analyzed
+# concat csv files in a directory
-Concatenating 1000s of csv files was a challenge in one of my projects and using Python without Pandas was faster.
+In one of my projects, the input files were generated every few minutes and end of the day these files were concatentaed to be analyzed.
+Initially I used Pandas but using Python files was faster.

-Though the fastest solution was sed 1d *.csv > output.csv
+Another good solution was sed 1d *.csv > output.csv